josdejong/jsoneditor/docs/api.md

      - `start`         : Match your input from the start, e.g. `ap` match `apple` but `pl` does not.
      - `contain`       : Contain your input or not, e.g. `pl` match `apple` too.
-     - Custom Function : Define custom filter rule, return `true` will match you input.
+     - Custom Function : Define custom filter rule with signature `function(token, match, config)`.
+The `match` parameter can be either a string or an object with `text` and `value` properties.
+Return `true` if the option matches the input token.

   - `{string} trigger`